 How is Rental Income Taxed?

-When figuring asking yourself, “how much tax do I pay on rental income?”, you should know the IRS considers income from rental activities as passive.
+When asking yourself, “how much tax do I pay on rental income?”, you should know the IRS considers income from rental activities as passive.
 Therefore, it disallows rental income as a loss you can take against your non-passive income.
 However, despite rental income being considered income from a passive activity, the tax code still taxes this income at ordinary income rates.

 This means you cannot have a disallowed (passive) loss offset ordinary (active) income unless you meet the “Mom and Pop” exception.

 For small landlords with modified adjusted gross income (MAGI) under $150,000 ($75,000 if married filing separately), they may deduct up to $25,000 in rental losses against their non-passive income.
 This amount phases out between $100,000 and $150,000.